 To activate this option, go to your banner settings > Behavior tab > Cookie Control section > mark the Keep Google Analytics cookies option.

 When activated, CookieScript will make sure Google Analytics cookies are never deleted.
 This option should only be used if Google Consent mode still does not provide the necessary data in Google Analytics.

-When using this option, make sure you are not blocking Google Analytics in banner settings > Scripts tab.
+When using this option, make sure you are not blocking Google Analytics in the banner settings > Scripts tab.
 Also, make sure the Google Analytics script is not blocked manually.

 Important: To avoid issues with privacy regulations, we highly recommend you to enable IP anonymization for Google Analytics.